lucarinelli/computer_architecture_project/hdmi_out_test/hdmi_principle_of_working.md

 used.

-The DVI interface when just turned on can only assume a pretty old, surpassed and pixel-prone resolution is available: 640x480 @60Hz with pixel clock = 25.175MHz and horizontal frequency of 31.5KHz ([DVI spec.][dvispec], section 2.2.4.2)
+The DVI interface when just turned on can only assume a pretty old, surpassed and I-can-see-the-pixels resolution is available: 640x480 @60Hz with pixel clock = 25.175MHz and horizontal frequency of 31.5KHz ([DVI spec.][dvispec], section 2.2.4.2)